What is EXCEL PROPER FUNCTION

 The Excel PROPER Function is listed under Microsoft Excel's Text Functions category.
 It returns the text string into a proper case.
 In simple words, with a PROPER function where the first letter of the word is in capital and rest in small (proper case).

 To learn how to use the PROPER function in Excel, you need to understand its syntax and arguments:

-- text Text which you want converts to proper case.
+- text: The text string which you want converts to proper case.

-- It capitalizes the first letter the word that follows a non-text character. =Proper(“excel-champs”) = Excel-Champs.
+- It capitalizes on the first letter the word that follows a non-text character.

-In the below example, a proper case has the first letter in the capital case in a word and rest of the letters are in the lower case comparing to other two cases lower case and upper case.
+In the below example, we have a proper case that has the first letter in the capital case in a word and the rest of the letters are in the lower case compared to the other two cases lowercase and uppercase.

-In the below example, we have used the proper function to streamline first name and last name into the proper case.
-It will convert the first letter into a capital letter of each word which has space before it.
+In the below example, we have used the PROPER function to streamline first name and last name into the proper case.

 This tutorial is the part of our Excel Functions with Examples (Function Guide) and below are some of the related functions: